Luketedwards/harmonize/README.md

 ![Conversations list](/static/readme-files/features/convo-list-min.png)

 ### Users Projects Display
 At the bottom of a users profile page, all of their projects are displayed in cards.
-These cards provide information about the project, the ability to apply to the project, a button to view the project hub of that project should you already be a member, or a button to manage the project is you are the host.
+These cards provide information about the project, the ability to apply to the project, a button to view the project hub of that project should you already be a member, or a button to manage the project if you are the host.

 ![Profile projects display](/static/readme-files/features/profile-projects-min.png)